Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 |

-3. In the "Model Name" field, if you are adding a new model, specify a unique name to identify the model.
+3. If you are adding a new model, specify a unique name to identify the model.
 If you are registering a new version to an existing model, pick the existing model name from the dropdown.

 |